Animal Control

 Animal Bans

-Firestone does not have a breed ban for specific breeds of dogs, but does not permit ownership of aggressive or dangerous animals.
+Firestone does not have a breed ban for specific dog breeds, but it does not permit the ownership of aggressive or dangerous animals.

 Animal Bites

 Colorado State law requires that all animal bites be reported to the local police department.
-Any bite that breaks the skin must be reported as the animal must be placed under a 10 day quarantine hold to ensure no disease transmission has taken place.
+Any bite that breaks the skin must be reported, as the animal must be placed under a 10-day quarantine to ensure that no disease transmission has occurred.
 A report will also be filed with the Weld County Health Department.

 Animal Feces

-When walking your pet, please remember all solid waste must be removed immediately.
+When walking your pet, please remember to remove all solid waste immediately.
 This includes horses.

 Animal Impound